My sister and I are pale. We don’t tan. She’s a redhead and we’ve discovered that not only do we burn, but we also are allergic to certain sunscreens.

-These three young men were Jews who had been captured by Babylon when Jerusalem was besieged.
+The three young men being led to a fiery grave were Jews who had been captured by Babylon when Jerusalem was besieged.
 They came to be in the service of King Nebuchadnezzar and were commanded to worship the idols and false gods, as ordered by the king.

 When it was reported that they wouldn’t comply, Daniel, chapter 3, says: